elifry/gavin/README.md

 # `gavin` (Global Action Version INspector)

+Pipeline standardization tool.

-For large companies with many repositories, it is often difficult to ensure that all the pipeline actions are using the same version.
+If you have many repositories, it is often difficult to ensure that all the pipeline actions are using the same version.

 `gavin` is a tool to inspect, validate, and update the versions of all pipeline actions globally.